advanderveer/ep/v2/README.md

 - [ ] COULD  add some (optional) reflect sparkles for creating the handle func since the reflecting can be done out of the hot path.
 Maybe take inspiration from the std lib rpc package
-- [ ] COULD  make the response.Render() method take variadic nr of interface{}
-             arguments such that exec methods can return any nr of outputs. response.Bind() might also be able to bind more then one input.
-             Might be usefull if the endpoint has a two distict outputs with different templates and logic?
-Errors are already different outputs
-- [ ] COULD  add a specific output that renders as nil, instead skipping encoding
 - [ ] COULD  allow xml/json/form/template encoder/decoder configuration with the
              option pattern or outputs implementing a certain interface.
 The latter is more flexible